 - Make sure your home is safe from floods - get a flood prevention home check-up (EPCOR).

-- Lighten your lifestyle with tips from our Green Living Guide.
+- Lighten your lifestyle with tips from our Change Habits For Climate Guide.

 Climate change is happening and it is critical that we adapt so that, as a City and as individuals, we can manage the risks of climate and weather related events.